xbmc/kodi-tv/src/content/pages/donate/index.md

 If you don't want to give directly to us, you can still support us in other ways.

-* If you use Amazon for any of your online shopping, you can [select the Kodi Foundation as your Amazon Smile donation choice](https://smile.amazon.com/ch/47-4565769).
-Amazon Smile donates a small amount to the non-profit of your choice each time you purchase from Amazon.
 * Purchasing Kodi gear helps just as much as a donation, and you get something in return!
 [Check out our store for Kodi branded gear](/store).
 We are regularly adding new products so check back often.

 x-section-x store-cta x-section-x